 Existing law provides various requirements relating to the sale of residential property.
-(NRS 113.100-113.150, 645.230-645.321) Sections [1, 3.5, 16, 25 and 26] 31, 33-35 and 50 of this bill: (1) establish a new program for evaluating [and rating] the energy consumption of residential property; (2) allocate a portion of the unspent money in the Fund for Energy Assistance and Conservation for a program of improving energy conservation and energy efficiency in residential property; and (3) require certain residential properties for sale to be evaluated [and rated] based on energy consumption and require that such evaluations and ratings be provided to purchasers of those properties . [; (4) licensees to adhere to various new requirements in the sale of residential property; ereate various continuing education requirements for those licensees, education requirements relate to the evaluation and rating of the energy
+(NRS 113.100-113.150, 645.230-645.321) Sections 31 [, 23-25] and 50 of this bill: (1) establish a new program for evaluating the energy consumption of residential property; (2) allocate a portion of the unspent money in the Fund for Energy Assistance and Conservation for a program of improving energy conservation and energy efficiency in residential property; and (3)] and (2) require certain residential properties for sale to be evaluated based on energy consumption and require that such evaluations and ratings be provided to purchasers of those properties.

 Existing law contains legislative findings concerning energy conservation and energy requirements.
-(NRS 701.010) Sections [2 and 7] 32 and 38 of this bill accomplish two things.
+(NRS 701.010) Sections 32 and 38 of this bill accomplish two things.
 First, they revise those findings in relation to public utilities.
 Second, they require the creation of various methods and programs which will remove financial disincentives that discourage energy conservation by various public utilities that purchase natural gas for resale.